3 Credit Card Processing Options for Nonprofit Organizations

 There are a number of options for nonprofits when selecting a credit card processor.
-Although there is little doubt that a nonprofit, that expects more than just a few donations a year, should give donors the option of using a credit card, how a nonprofit does that is not always an easy question to answer.
-The options generally can be grouped into three categories:
+There is little doubt that a nonprofit who expects many donations a year should give donors the option of using a credit card, How that nonprofit gives those options is not always as easy to determine.

 A nonprofit can sign up for a merchant account with any bank or credit card company.
-The question is how much will the processor/bank charge in setup fees and per transaction fees.
+The question is how much will the processor or the bank charge in setup fees and per-transaction fees.
 Those fees can vary widely, and you have to read the fine print of any agreement to ascertain what they are.
 Look for programs that have some experience with nonprofits, since the differences between retail and business needs and those of a nonprofit can be considerable.

 - Nonprofit's name appears on donor's credit card statements

 The disadvantages are that your organization will need to go through the same credit checks and paperwork as any other business, which may take some time and patience.

 - Longer time to set up and more legal hoops to jump through

 If your organization does not want to apply for a merchant account, choosing a third party processor may be a solution.
 A third-party processor uses its own merchant account to accept donations for other organizations.
 The third-party processor passes on the donations to the nonprofit, minus a processing fee.
 There may be some delay in getting the funds into your own account.

 Some third-party processors specialize in nonprofit credit card processing, have a centralized website that you can refer donors to, offer other services such as sending acknowledgment messages, and website pages that can be branded by your nonprofit.
 A branded site, however, does not mean that the donor's credit card statement will carry the receiving nonprofit's name.
 Nonprofits using third-party processors commonly include information on the acknowledgment message to the donor about what they will see on their statements.